 PRAXIUM currently does not extend past 8th grade.
 Students wanting to continue through mastery-based learning similar to PRAXIUM have the opportunity to do so at Hillcrest High School.
 Students will need to complete the open enrollment form through the district to attend Hillcrest if they do not live within their boundaries.

 Yes!
-This is a program for ALL students.
+All students who attend must meet certain criteria prior to enrolling.
 Students from all walks of life, all learning levels, and all different circumstances have participated in this program with great gains.
-Mastery-based education is applicable and good for every student in Idaho.
+Mastery-based education is applicable and good for students in Idaho.